jozefg/drafts/parametricity.md

 it's really really hard to prove things that aren't syntactically equivalent will always produce the same result!

-Our logical equivalence `~` is defined in a context `δ`.
-The reason for this is that our terms may have free type variables and we need to know how to deal with them. δ is just a map from a type variable to a relation between terms.
-Put less scarily, `̣δ` is a set of rules that say how to compare two terms when the have both are of type `v`.
+Our logical equivalence `~` is defined in a context `η : δ ↔ δ'`.
+The reason for this is that our terms may have free type variables and we need to know how to deal with them.
+Each δ maps the free types in the types of our terms to a concrete types and η is a relationship for comparing `δ(v)` with `δ'(v)`.

+Put less scarily, `η` is a set of rules that say how to compare two terms when the have both are of type `v`.
 This is an important part of our logical relation: it deals with open terms, terms with free variables.

-Now this can't be just any relationship between terms can't been just any relation, it has to be "admissible".
+Now η isn't composed of just any relationship between terms, it has to be "admissible".
 Admissibility means that for some relation R, two conditions hold

  1. If `e R e'` and `d ⇒ e` and `d' ⇒ e'`, then `d R d'`
  2. If `e R e'` and `d ≅ e` and `d' ≅ e'`, then `d R d'`